mihonapp/website/website/src/docs/guides/backups.md

 Before starting to import the selected backup, the app will remind the user of these.

 ### Transferring downloads to a new installation
-You can transfer downloaded series chapters from one version of **Tachiyomi** to another by correctly specifying the Download Location.
+You can transfer downloaded series chapters from one version of **Mihon** to another by correctly specifying the Download Location.

 ## Suggestions for backups